Top 10 most expensive dog breeds in the world

 2. Lion-Bichon (lion dog) | Price: $2000-$7000

-Lion Bichon (Lion Dog)
+Lion Bichon (lion Dog)

 It is believed that Lion-Bichon (lion dog) dog appeared in the II century.
 Ancestors – small Danish dog and spaniel.
 In the paintings of the XIV century, you can see images of these little lions.